combustor/reddit-accounts-generator/README.md

-# An extremely simple python program that generates reddit accounts
+# An extremely simple python program that creates reddit accounts
-(Note: it still the user to do the captcha)
-Needs Selenium (pip install Selenium) and geckodriver (firefox)
+(Note: it still needs the user to do the captcha) Needs Selenium (pip install Selenium) and geckodriver (firefox)
 ### How to use